Vartox

 Vartox is a fictional superhero published by DC Comics.
-Vartox bears a striking resemblance to Scottish actor Sean Connery and his name and appearance are regarded as an allusion to the 1974 film Zardoz which starred Connery.

 Publication history

 He first appeared in Superman #281 (November 1974) and was created by Cary Bates and Curt Swan.
+When asked if the character was inspired by the 1974 film Zardoz, Bates stated "Absolutely, I remember giving Curt a bunch of Zardoz stills as swipes".

 Fictional character biography

-Vartox is from Valeron, in the "Sombrero Hat" Galaxy.
+Vartox is an alien originating from the planet Valeron in the Sombrero Galaxy.
 Vartox is a friend and equal to Superman and the two have shared many adventures together.
-In a later storyline Vartox, like Superman, loses his homeworld and adopts a new world which he is sworn to protect.
-He is older than Superman who described him as "a force for good in the universe when I was still a super-tot" (Superman #375, September 1982: "The Stoning of Lana Lang").
-Vartox described himself as "far more experienced" than Superman (Superman #281, November 1974: "Mystery Mission to Metropolis").
-Vartox is in love with Lana Lang and has shared a rivalry with Superman for her affections.

-In November 1974, Vartox's wife is killed after her "psychic twin" on Earth is murdered.
+He is older and more experienced than Superman, serving as a rival to him and vying for Lana Lang's affection.Vartox's wife is killed after her "psychic twin" on Earth is murdered.
 Since the two women are "biologically linked", Vartox's wife also dies at the same moment.
 After discovering that forcibly arresting her killer would lead to the loss of innocent life, Vartox still plans to bring his wife's proxy killer to justice.
 Vartox journeys to Earth in order to lure the man responsible, Frank "Killer" Sykes, to Valeron.
-Vartox tricks Sykes into accompanying him voluntarily (so that his trial will have the proper legal standing), and although Superman pursues the pair, he figures out Vartox's mission and allows Sykes to be extradited and tried on Valeron, where he is found guilty of murder.
+Vartox tricks Sykes into accompanying him voluntarily so that his trial will have the proper legal standing, and although Superman pursues the pair, he figures out Vartox's mission and allows Sykes to be extradited and tried on Valeron, where he is found guilty of murder.
 Instead of being imprisoned, Sykes is subjected to a treatment that ages him sixty years, the penalty for murder on Valeron.

-Vernon O'Valeron

-Valeron is later destroyed and Vartox temporarily assumes the secret identity of "Vernon O'Valeron", taking a job as a temporary security officer at television and media company Galaxy Communications (where, pre-Crisis, Superman worked as co-host of the evening newscast, in his own secret identity of Clark Kent).
+Valeron is later destroyed and Vartox temporarily assumes the secret identity of Vernon O'Valeron, taking a job as a temporary security officer at television and media company Galaxy Communications.
 While at Galaxy, Vartox meets and falls in love with Lana Lang, once Superman's childhood sweetheart and modern-day rival (with Lois Lane) for his affections.
 By the time Lana and Vartox meet, however, she has abandoned her pursuit of Superman as hopeless, because she has accepted the reality that any true relationship with a man who literally took the responsibility of the world on his shoulders is all but impossible.
-Thus, Lana is struck hard by the bitter irony that "Vernon O'Valeron" turns out to be another such man, compounded by the fact that the world that Vartox is committed to was an entirely different planet—and one whose atmosphere is poisonous to Earthlings.
+Thus, Lana is struck hard by the bitter irony that "Vernon O'Valeron" turns out to be another such man, compounded by the fact that Vartox had committed to protecting another planet called Tynola.